Blog

 Let us call this strategy development lite.
 With a sense of what you could create together – your ideal goals - discuss what would need to shift to make this a reality.
 Shift for you AND shift for them.

-Use our simple FROM – TO exercise to identify what each of you would need to shift.
-FROM activities you are engaged in today, TO activities you would need to be engaged in for your common goals to be realized.
-For example, FROM attending tradeshows as two separate entities TO defining the best tradeshows to attend together to market your new offering.
+Use our simple FROM–TO exercise to identify what each of you would need to shift.
+FROM activities you are engaged in today TO activities you would need to be engaged in for your common goals to be realized, for example, FROM attending tradeshows as two separate entities TO defining the best tradeshows to attend together to market your new offering.

 STEP 4: Step away and think about it.